saolang/saolang/SPECIFICATION.md

 # Syntactic-Sugar

-* Sao is trademark registered and shared to human race for free forever, hoping this shows respect to Musk ;)
+* Sao™ is trademark-registered and shared to human race for free forever, hoping this shows respect to Musk ;)

 ## Core V1.0